Is There a Connection Between Hearing Loss and Cardiovascular Health?

 - Stroke

-It is important to note that having one of these conditions does not mean hearing loss is inevitable.
-However, managing cardiovascular health may play an important role in reducing potential risks.
+However, having one of these conditions does not mean hearing loss is unavoidable.
+Managing your cardiovascular health can help support your overall well-being and may reduce potential risks.

 - Eating a balanced diet